2025 | Sponsored Project

 We hoped to create a text-to-speech feature to read out information, a feature that plays real animal sounds, and make the written content easily understandable for all visitor age groups and languages.

 Our team conducted think-aloud sessions by prompting each user(s) to complete a task they were given frame by frame.
 Question categories included first impressions, element or feature specific, and general questions.
-Here’s the feedback we received:
+Here’s what our users need us to do:

 Intuitive Navigation: Align page flow with the aquarium’s layout, clearly listing galleries by floor and featured animals or habitats.